Editor’s Note: This post was updated on April 2, 2019.

 - Sharing the latest information

-B2B brands creating original content not only get tons of quality backlinks to their blogs, they also position themselves as leading industry experts.
+B2B brands that create original content not only get tons of quality backlinks to their blogs, they also position themselves as leading industry experts.

 For example, the Facebook ad by Office for Business offers a free research report.